JafarThwahrah/Refer-Earn-backend/README.md

 ```

 ## AdminSeeder
-In this app, there is no registration for the admin, you can to create an adminby running the below command
+In this app, there is no registration for the admin, you can to create an admin by running the below command

 ```bash
 php artisan db:seed AdminSeeder